harrisonisrael/data_viz_390/FinalBlog.md

 Visualizations:
 1) Interactive map of mass shootings in the US in 2022.

-Here is the [interactive graph with the percentage of guns in relation to the gun death rate](https://plotly.com/~harrisonisrael/3/)by state.
+Here is the [interactive version of the graph](https://plotly.com/~harrisonisrael/3/) with the percentage of guns in relation to the gun death rate by state.

+Here is the [interactive version of the graph](https://plotly.com/~harrisonisrael/1/) with the number of gun control laws in relation to the gun death rate by state.

 2) Gun Ownership rates and death correlation graph